Market Maps

 That is the cloud reset, stated plainly: AWS is front-loading the cost of an AI buildout (depreciation, energy, real estate) while the matching AI revenue is still ramping, so operating margin contracts even as the segment accelerates.

-This piece reads that compression straight from the filing, not the keynote.
+This piece reads that AWS margin compression straight from the filing, not the keynote.
 Every figure below ties to Amazon’s FY2025 Form 10-K or its FY2025 results, cited by fiscal period.
 The framing is analytical, not advisory: this is how to read an infrastructure business mid-capex, not what to do about the stock.

 The thesis: margin compression during capex acceleration